aligator/init-linux-beside-android/README.md

 # Conclusion
 It was not very easy to find information about this.
 The articles I linked seem to not work fully with Android 9.
-But finally it works.
+That's why I decided to provide my own foundings about this matter.

+Summary:
 * I can ssh into the arch linux.
 * It runs always, no matter which app is open. __But__ if the screen is turned off android slows down the kernel.
 So to keep it running at full speed I use the coffeine function my rom includes, which just keeps the screen on.
 * I can access the android filesystem as it's mounted to `/android`.
 * I even can chroot into it, but its very limited.
 The PATH is somehow srewed up and so on.
 But something like 'chroot /android /system/bin/reboot' to reboot works just fine.
 * I can access the linux root-fs from android and modify files if ssh refused to start.

-I am not sure if this has realy a benefit over just starting a normal chroot, but it makes fun hacking with the initrams.
+I am not sure if this has really a benefit over just starting a normal chroot, but it makes fun hacking with the initrams.

 At the end it would be better if I would not need the pivot_root to get android running, because then I would start my linux without chroot.
 So if anyone has a hint about it...